-- 1. The Council will support proposals for new development in Use Class F2 where: - d.
-Shop proposals largely sell only essential items including food. - e.
-Shop proposals do not exceed a floorspace of 280m - f.
-There is no existing shop facility within a 1km radius of the proposal. - g.
-The proposal would respond to a need or aspiration identified by the local community and/or the Council. - h.
-The proposal promotes multifunctional use of space/buildings. - 2.
+- Applicants need to carefully consider how a development will affect existing communities and capture the social opportunities that it provides.
+To demonstrate this, planning applications should be accompanied by a proportionate assessment of: - a.
+Pre-application dialog and engagement with members of the local community including community bodies/groups and local businesses. - b.
+Design and operational measures which address the lifespan of the development to prevent adverse effects on neighbouring uses/users. - c.
+Measures taken to positively integrate the development into the wider community. - d.
+The effects of the development on the community, and how its development will safeguard and where possible enhance the quality of life of residents, the natural/built environment, infrastructure and services. - 2.
+The Council will support proposals for new development in Use Class F2 where: - a.
+Shop proposals largely sell only essential items including food. - b.
+Shop proposals do not exceed a floorspace of 280m - c.
+There is no existing shop facility within a 1km radius of the proposal. - d.
+The proposal would respond to a need or aspiration identified by the local community and/or the Council. - e.
+The proposal promotes multifunctional use of space/buildings. - 3.
 Proposals for development within Use Class F2 should as far as practical: - a.
 Prioritise the redevelopment of existing buildings. - b.
 Be well related to existing built form, where it can be demonstrated that redevelopment is not feasible. - c.
-Respond positively to the local built up character, in terms of scale, appearance, materials, massing and layout. - d.
+Respond positively to the local built up character, in terms of scale, appearance, materials, massing and layout.

+- d.
 Be accessible via foot, bicycle and public transport to the community it serves. - e.
-Be safely and sufficiently accessed from the local highway network and is responsive to parking requirements set out in Appendix 4. - 3.
+Be safely and sufficiently accessed from the local highway network and is responsive to parking requirements set out in Appendix 5. - 4.
 Any proposal to demolish premises, or redevelop a site for Use Class F2 which is already in that use will be supported where: - a.
 The need to demolish or redevelop is justified i.e. for health and safety. - b.
 Replacement is of a similar scale, and maintains or enhances the local built character. - c.
 It is evidenced that there is no need or demand for the facility to remain in that use. - d.
-It is consistent with other policies of the Local Plan. - 4.
-To protect the sustainability and vitality of local communities, the Council may, where necessary, remove permitted development rights of proposals granted planning permission in accordance with this policy. - Where possible, sports and built facilities that attract large visitor numbers should be located in Key Service Centres (Policy SDP2) and easily accessible by public transport, cycling and walking. - 6.
+It is consistent with other policies of the Local Plan. - 5.
+To protect the sustainability and vitality of local communities, the Council may, where necessary, remove permitted development rights of proposals granted planning permission in accordance with this policy. - 6.
 The temporary use of vacant buildings and sites by creative, cultural and community organisations will be supported where they will help to revitalise town centre locations.